gvwilson/sdxpy/info/contrib.md

     This shortcode is converted to `Chapter N` or `Appendix N` or the equivalent in other languages.
     Please only refer to chapters or appendices, not to sections.

+### Slides

+1. Each chapter directory also has a `slides.html` file containing slides formatted with [remark][remark].
+    Each `slides.html` file must have a YAML header containing `template: slides` to specify the correct template.
+    While the `index.md` file becomes `./docs/topic/index.html`,
+    the `slides.html` file becomes `./docs/topic/slides/index.html`.

 ### External Links